Bristol Palin Scores Huge Salary For Joining The Cast Of ‘Teen Mom OG’

 “Join us in welcoming Bristol Palin to the #TeenMomOG family,” MTV wrote on their Teen Mom Instagram page.

 And now that the cat’s finally out of the bag, it’s also been revealed that Bristol has scored a huge payday for her appearance on MTV’s hit show.
-According to US Weekly, Palin will reportedly earn an impressive $250,000 this season for letting MTV’s cameras follow her and her children around in their everyday lives.
+According to Us Weekly, Palin will reportedly earn an impressive $250,000 this season for letting MTV’s cameras follow her and her children around in their everyday lives.
 There is also an option for Palin to stay on for a second and third season, and if that happens, she is set to receive an additional $50,000 for each option exercised.

 So, if Bristol ends up making it for three seasons, she has the potential to earn $350,000 in the third season, which would rack up her total earnings to $900,000 for three seasons.
 And that’s just her payout from MTV meaning that it doesn’t include any endorsement deals or any other extras that many of the other teen moms usually score.